Hurricane Matthew: US evacuations underway

 North Carolina emergency officials currently expect up to eight inches of inches of rain as well as heavy winds starting Friday.

-"Many of our central and eastern counties are already saturated from storms during the past few weeks," Emergency Management Director Mike Sprayberry said.
+"Many of our central and eastern counties are already saturated from storms during the past few weeks," North Carolina Emergency Management Director Mike Sprayberry said.
 "We are preparing for additional flooding, downed trees and widespread power outages in the coming days."

 Authorities in Hyde County have issued a mandatory evacuation order for Ocracoke Island, a popular tourist destination, ahead of Hurricane Matthew.
 Visitors will evacuate starting at 5 a.m.
 Wednesday.
 Resident evacuations begin at 5 a.m.
 Thursday.